 Sometimes you don’t have to travel to Anguilla to adopt.
 Your new island dog, cat, kitten or puppy may be closer than you think!

 In the New Jersey area, Island Puppy Rescue (IPR) often has puppies of ours that were transported by helpful AARF friends.
 Also in the USA (in Southern Connecticut), The Animal Experts takes dogs and cats and puts them up for adoption.
 And in the Chicago area, we have R&R Rescue, a new nonprofit run by Renee and Rosalie, former Anguilla residents.

 The Animal Experts in Southern Connecticut

 Are you in Connecticut?
-Elena, with The Animal Experts in southern CT, is an AARF rescue partner.
-She finds forever homes for kittens as well as puppies who come from AARF.
+Elena, with The Animal Experts in southern Connecticut, is an AARF rescue partner.
+She finds forever homes for kittens as well as puppies.